sphinx-doc/sphinx/Doc-3k/library/gettext.rst

 ids and message strings read from the catalog are converted to Unicode using this encoding.
 The :meth:`ugettext` method always returns a Unicode, while the :meth:`gettext` returns an encoded 8-bit string.
-For the message id arguments of both methods, either Unicode strings or 8-bit strings containing only US- ASCII characters are acceptable.
+For the message id arguments of both methods, either Unicode strings or 8-bit strings containing only US-ASCII characters are acceptable.
 Note that the Unicode version of the methods (i.e. :meth:`ugettext` and :meth:`ungettext`) are the recommended interface to use for internationalized Python programs.

 The entire set of key/value pairs are placed into a dictionary and set as the "protected" :attr:`_info` instance variable.